Should your agency pursue maximum Client Satisfaction? No—instead, I recommend you pursue optimum Client Satisfaction.

 How to Optimize for Client Satisfaction at Your Agency

 As I share in my article about “Maximizer vs. Optimizer,” maximizing is a dangerous pursuit—you never feel “done” because there’s always more to maximize.
-In contrast, optimization is about weighing the pros and cons—and choosing to invest your money and effort to produce your desired return.
+In contrast, optimization is about weighing the pros and cons—and choosing to invest your time and effort to produce your desired return.
 It’s about the return on investment (ROI) rather than the absolute maximum return.

 Ready to optimize?
 Follow these tips as you implement the strategy at your agency.